IgniteUI/igniteui-docfx/en/components/stepper.md

 ### Angular Stepper Animations

-Angular Stepper Animations provide the end-users  experience when interacting with the defined steps.
-The available animation options differs depending on the orientation of the stepper.
+Angular Stepper Animations provide the end-users a nice experience when interacting with the defined steps.
+The available animation options differ depending on the orientation of the stepper.

 When the stepper is **horizontally orientated**, it is configured to use the `slide` animation by default.
 It also supports `fade` as an alternative.
 The animations are configured through the [horizontalAnimationType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#horizontalAnimationType) input.